 Board Profiles

-Martin`s interests are advocacy for marginalized people and communities.
-He works as a Community Health Worker at East End CHC.
+Martin’s interests are advocacy for marginalized people and communities.
 Martin has volunteered with the RTCC Membership and Outreach committee at RTCC helping with membership, and producing copyright material, media and video.

 Hongmei Cai